Data Entry Worksheet

 Survivor benefit: The Survivor benefit is specified as a percentage and is the amount that a surviving spouse would receive in the event that the pensioner passes away.

-Withdrawals from your RRSP/RIF and LIRA/LIF are entered on the Dashboard worksheet.
-You can use the Optimizers to help calculate the most tax efficient withdrawals.
+Withdrawals from your RRSP/RIF and LIF are entered on the Dashboard worksheet.
+You can use the Optimizers to help calculate the most tax efficient withdrawals for your situation.

 Income Tax

-The Spreadsheet needs to know some information from your previous year’s tax return so it can calculate future taxes correctly.
+The Spreadsheet needs to know some information from your previous year’s tax return so it can calculate future taxes and tax payments correctly.
 Most, if not all of these amounts can be found on your Notice of Assessment from the CRA.
-If you have not filed you taxes for the previous year yet, estimates are sufficient.
+If you have not filed your taxes for the previous year yet, estimates are sufficient.
 To be conservative, you can leave all the carry forward amounts blank.

 Accounts